ADVANTICS/documentation/power-modules/ADM-PC-BP25/theory_of_operation.md

 Please, refer to the [CAN database](power-modules/ADM-PC-BP25/can_database.md) for more information about the messages to set/retrieve the group ID.

-When one or more ADM-PC-BP25 that belong to a group (different from '0') are enabled and in buck or boost operation, they will start publishing system-level messages in the CAN bus called '_AFE_Broadcast' with a periodicity of 50 ms. The message should be disregarded by the user, and are used only by other ADM-PC-BP25 to coordinate their effort.
+When one or more ADM-PC-BP25 that belong to a group (different from '0') are enabled and in buck, boost or rectifier 3-Ph operation, they will start publishing system-level messages in the CAN bus called '_AFE_Broadcast' with a periodicity of 50 ms. The message should be disregarded by the user, and are used only by other ADM-PC-BP25 to coordinate their effort.

 #### Procedure for parallel operation
 For an example case of 2 modules (A and B), the process to enable parallel operation in a boost/buck mode is the following: